bjbraams/calendars/stats.md

 **2025-07-13 to 19: [42nd International Conference on Machine Learning (ICML 2025)](https://icml.cc), Vancouver, BC, Canada.**

-2025-07-14 to 18: [44th Conference on Stochastic Processes and their Applications](https://spa.pwr.edu.pl), Wrocław, Poland.

 2025-07-14 to 18: [IPAM Workshop Sampling, Inference, and Data-Driven Physical Modeling in Scientific Machine Learning](https://ipam.ucla.edu/programs/workshops/sampling-inference-and-data-driven-physical-modeling-in-scientific-machine-learning-2/), Los Angeles, CA, USA.

 2025-07-15 to 18: [7th Spatial Statistics Conference: At the Dawn of AI](https://elsevier.com/events/conferences/all/spatial-statistics), Noordwijk, The Netherlands.